 But that’s not the only benefit of spaying.
 Here are a few more reasons to spay your dog:

 - Spaying reduces risk of certain illnesses, such as pyometra (a common, life-threatening infection of the uterus) or mammary gland cancer.

 - Spaying saves you from dealing with males who are wildly attracted to your dog in heat.

 - You don’t have to choose between a dog in sanitary pads or mess all over your house.
-(Leaving her in the backyard so she won’t make a mess inside is not a good choice unless you’re purposely trying to mate her to the most persistent male in the area.)
+Leaving her in the backyard so she won’t make a mess inside is not a good choice unless you’re purposely trying to mate her to the most persistent male in the area.

 - Spaying eliminates the rather unattractive (read: totally offensive) odor often associated with a dog in heat.
 Your nose may not be as sensitive as your dog’s, but even you will be able to smell this.

-She can be spayed any time after eight weeks of age, and preferably before her first heat for the best health benefits.
+Most female dogs can be spayed any time after eight weeks of age, and preferably before their first heat for the best health benefits.

-Presurgical blood work is usually offered to make sure your dog is healthy enough for surgery and doesn’t have any unknown conditions that would affect the choice of anesthesia.
-Typically, young and healthy dogs don’t need it, but it’s a good idea to have a baseline reference for future blood work.
+Your veterinarian will usually offer pre-surgical blood work to make sure your dog is healthy enough for surgery and doesn’t have any health conditions that would affect the choice of anesthesia.
+Typically, young and healthy dogs don’t have any issues, but it’s a good idea to have a baseline reference for future blood tests.

 - Some clinics allow you to pick her up and take her home the day of the surgery, and some want her to remain overnight.

 - Pain medication can be given for those dogs who need it, but most don’t.

 - The dog might have some nausea and turn away from food for the first day or two.
 No need to be an overbearing parent and force your dog to eat; she’ll be fine even if she misses a few meals.